 Change that 1 to be whichever screen you'd like it to appear on.
 You might need to try this a couple of times, and any time your setup changes.

-Comment that line out by putting two slashes "//"in front of the line.
+Uncomment that line out by removing the two slashes "//" at the front of the line.

 On the line next to it that says: